 ENTER A WORLD SOMEWHERE BETWEEN REAL AND IMAGINED

-Depicting an ‘almost-but-not-quite-real’ world somewhere between authentic and imagined, my art echoes my life experience, challenging me to celebrate ambiguity, explore my perspective of reality, and question previous ideas and established thoughts.
+Depicting an ‘almost-but-not-quite-real’ world somewhere between authentic and imagined, my art celebrates ambiguity, sliding in and out of reality, and compelling me to challenge previous ideas and established thoughts.

-I invite you to glimpse into my interpreted world and discover where you find yourself.
+I invite you to glimpse into my interpreted world and find your place within it.

 Web Site : www.artbydperlman.com